-Like iOS and legacy Android (Samsung in particular with Know), with each major Android version, additional functionality is often added.
+Like iOS and legacy Android (Samsung in particular with Knox), with each major Android version, additional functionality is often added.
 This is equally no different in an enterprise context.
 Depending on the functionality required for various areas of an organisation, it may make sense to refresh some devices sooner rather than later.
 The full list of supported functionality per OS version can be found here, however as a very brief example:

 - Device passcode management: 5.0